ZhimingZhou/MaxGP-MaxAL-for-reproduce/README.md

 The tested methods include: gradient penalty (GP), Lipschitz penalty (LP), spectral normalization (SN),

-and our proposed max gradient norm penalty (MaxGP) and max gradient norm regularization with augmented Lagrangian (MaxAL).
+And our proposed max gradient norm penalty (MaxGP) and max gradient norm regularization with augmented Lagrangian (MaxAL).

 We use tensorflow 1.5 with python 3.5.